The Document View Hierarchy

 The most fundamental difference between the methods on

-PSPDFDocumentViewController is that the main view controller deals with pages and page indexes whereas the document view controller deals with spreads and spread indexes.
+PDFDocumentViewController is that the main view controller deals with pages and page indexes, whereas the document view controller deals with spreads and spread indexes.
 A spread is a collection of pages that are always viewed together.
-If you have the most basic layout, a layout with its spread mode set to single, every spread corresponds to a single page in the document, which means the number of spreads is equal to the number of pages.
-However you can also
+If you have the most basic layout — a layout with its spread mode set to single — every spread corresponds to a single page in the document, which means the number of spreads is equal to the number of pages.

-have a double-paged layout or a book layout.
+However, you can also have a double-page layout or a book layout.

-pageRangeForSpreadAtIndex:.
-To make your code independent of the layout you use, use these methods for conversion and, in case you want to implement your own spreading algorithms, override these methods and make them do the proper conversion, otherwise your layout may not work correctly in all cases.
+pageRangeForSpread(at:).
+To make your code independent of the layout you use, use these methods for conversion, and in case you want to implement your own spreading algorithms, override these methods and make them do the proper conversion.
+Otherwise, your layout may not work correctly in all cases.

-Because a spread can have multiple pages, there is not always a single page presented to the user.
-Imagine a book, where the reader is not looking at a single page but at two pages at a time.
-Therefore using methods like
+Because a spread can have multiple pages, there is not always a single page presented to the user — imagine a book where the reader is not looking at a single page but instead at two pages at a time.
+Using a method like

 The number of pages per spread can vary.
-If you are using
+If you’re using

 Customizing the Layout